castai/docs/docs/guides/ingress.md

   <title>Caddy works!</title>
 ```

-If you do not intend to create a user-friendly url, another alternative is to use internal DNS name as an Ingress host.
-This will enable certificate manager to provision a proper TLS certificate and your application will be reachable via this name directly.
+If you do not intend to create a user-friendly URL, another alternative is to use an internal DNS name as an Ingress host.
+This will enable the certificate manager to provision a proper TLS certificate and your application will be reachable via this name directly.

 ```yaml
 spec: